 Everyone feels a little down now and then.
-But up to 20 percent of people with heart disease have serious depression—and unfortunately, many of them don’t know it.
+But people with heart disease are at increased risk for serious depression—and, unfortunately, many of them don’t know it.
 If not treated, depression can make you more likely to have future heart problems.

 Sometimes it can be hard to tell whether you are depressed or just feeling blue.
 Here are some symptoms to watch for:

 Feeling sad or anxious